c3ai/pacman/README.md

 # Deliverable
 ## The program
-- Must be written in one of Python or JavaScript following the starter code templates
+- Must be written in Python or JavaScript following the starter code templates
 - Can make use of any existing open source libraries that don't directly address the problem statement (use your best judgement).

 ## How to submit